 - Rent Control / Increase Limitations.
 Utah state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Utah landlords must provide 15 days notice from next rent due date.
+No statute; however, it is customary to provide 15 days notice from next rent due date.

 - Bounced Check Fees.
-Utah state landlords may charge up to $20 for bounced checks.
+Utah state landlords may charge up to $20 for insufficient funds.

 When Can a Landlord Increase Rent?